Osimertinib (By mouth)

 - Do not breastfeed while you are taking this medicine and for 2 weeks after your last dose.

-- Tell your doctor if you have heart disease, heart failure, heart rhythm problems (including QT prolongation), or a history of other lung disease or breathing problems.
+- Tell your doctor if you have heart disease, heart failure, heart rhythm problems (including QT prolongation), or a history of eye problems or other lung disease or breathing problems.

 - This medicine may cause the following problems: